Walton-on-Thames railway station: Ticket gates and accessibility

 This station has a taxi rank and bus stops.
 Bus routes 458 and 555 serve the station, both connecting passengers to the town centre.

-In 2016, a petition was started by a local resident calling for London Travelcard Zone 6 to be extended to include this station, as well as Esher and Hersham stations.
+In 2016, a petition was started by a local resident calling for London fare zone 6 to be extended to include this station, as well as Esher and Hersham stations.
+In December 2022, Elmbridge Borough Council reaffirmed its commitment to lobby for Walton-on-Thames to be included in Zone 6.

+A £6M station improvement programme, funded by the Department for Transport under the "Access for All" scheme, began in October 2022.
+Part of the project included the installation of a new footbridge connecting the two in-use platforms.
+The work was completed in August 2024.

 Immediate surroundings

 The station is just north of the approximate midpoint of the medieval parish boundaries of Walton.
 Today it is on the southern boundary of Walton and the northern boundary of Hersham, and more particularly between two large-plot, neighbourhoods of detached homes, Burwood Park and Ashley Park.
 These are predominantly low rise and have avenues and greens; they are not a conservation area with no buildings which pre-date 1750 but the former has one or two listed buildings for architecture.
 The commercial centre of Walton is 0.6 mi north.